onsip/sipjs.com/content/guides/server-configuration/asterisk.md

 Asterisk does not accept Contact headers with the `.invalid` domain.
 When creating a UA, add the configuration parameter [hackIpInContact](http://sipjs.com/api/0.6.0/ua_configuration_parameters/#hackipincontact).
 If you are missing this property you will be able to make calls from WebRTC, but not receive calls through Asterisk will fail.

+Additionally this guide will only work with audio calls, Asterisk will reject video calls.

 The following configuration example creates a UA for the Asterisk configuration above.
 Replace the values with the values from your config.

 ~~~ javascript